-Reassuringly, we have once again seen a rise in fee assistance provision, with the amount for means-tested bursaries and scholarships rising by £24 million to total £479 million.
+Reassuringly, we have once again seen a rise in fee assistance provision, with the amount for means-tested fee assistance rising to a total of £480 million.
 While partnership activity between independent and state schools has inevitably been affected by the pandemic, this report tells us that more and more schools have been able to resume their joint working as restrictions and absence rates have become less pronounced.